spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/required-permissions.md

 ### Static Placement {#aks-static-placement}

 Palette requires a set of permissions at the subscription level to deploy AKS clusters using static placement.
 The remainder of the permissions required by AKS can be assigned at the subscription or resource group level.
-If you are deploying multiple clusters in a variety of resource groups within a subscription, apply the role with the subscription as scope instead of the resource group as scope.

 #### Prerequisites